 Nature of offence under Section 420 of the IPC

 A violation of Schedule 1 of the Criminal Procedure Code is a crime under Indian Penal Code Section 420.
-The matter cannot be heard by a court lower than a first-class magistrate.
-Section 320 of the Criminal Procedure Code allows for the compounding or settlement of cheating offences with the consent of the court.
+A court lower than a first-class magistrate cannot hear the matter.
+Section 320 of the Criminal Procedure Code allows for the compounding or settlement of cheating offences with the court’s consent.

 How can cheating under Section 420 of IPC be proved?

 2. In Pareed Pillai and Others v.
 State of Kerala (1972), A two-judge panel held in the case of Pareed Pillai and others that to find someone guilty of cheating, it must be demonstrated that the accused had a dishonest purpose at the time the pledge was made.
-The fact that the accused was unable to fulfill the pledge afterward could not be used to establish dishonest intent under Section 420 of IPC.
+The fact that the accused could not fulfil the pledge afterwards could not be used to establish dishonest intent under Section 420 of IPC.

 3. In Laxmi Narayan Singh v.
 State of Bihar, the case concerned the election to the Bihar State Co-operative Bank Limited Management Committee, in which six people were appointed as directors to the management committee out of a total of thirteen vacancies.
 According to the court, the check was provided as security but did not offer credit aid from the bank.
 The court concluded that the prosecution, under Section 420 of IPC, crumbled in the lack of any dishonest purpose, and the conviction must be overturned.

 4. In a recent case involving the company ‘Indiabulls Housing Finance Ltd. (IHFL)’, the company was accused of cheating under Section 420 IPC.
 IHFL had sanctioned loan facilities to a group, which later defaulted on the repayment.
 IHFL sold the pledged equity shares to recover the loan amount, leading to a loss for another party, which then lodged an FIR against IHFL under Section 420 IPC.